Isaías Delpupo: International career

 Born in Argentina, Delpupo is of Italian descent and holds dual citizenship.
 On 1 June 2022, he was called up to represent the Italy U19s.
 A couple of weeks later, on 24 June 2022, he was called up to the Argentina U20s.

 Playing style

-Delpupo is a left-footed, quick, technical and very physical attacking midfielder.
-He is a great dribbler and can quickly play a pass, assisting in the transition from midfield to attack.
+Delpupo is a left-footed, quick, technical and physical attacking midfielder.
+He excels in dribbling and can quickly play a pass, assisting in the transition from midfield to attack.